 Write about what you know best.
 That could include challenges you’ve faced, important trends in your sector, case studies of how you’ve helped a client, innovative approaches in your sector, controversial points of view and your insights on current news articles.

-Here’s an mini extract from my Showcasing Your Expertise module in my LinkedIn Confidence online course.
+Here’s an mini extract from my Showcasing Your Expertise module in the Career Club.

 Take a sheet of paper and brainstorm 30 potential article titles.
 Getting to 10 might be easy.
 Getting to 20 might be harder.
 But don’t stop until you have 30 ideas or titles.
 Just keep going.
 Maybe not every idea will be the perfect idea however it gives you a good starting point.